German minority in Denmark: History

 In the northern Zone (Zone I), 25% of the population, i.e. around 40,000 people voted to remain part of Germany, the German North Schleswigers having their centres in the towns of Tønder, Aabenraa, and Sønderborg, but also in a rural district between Tønder and Flensburg near the new border, most notably in Tinglev.
 Smaller German minorities existed in Haderslev and Christiansfeld (both towns with Danish majorities).
 Sønderborg and Aabenraa were strongly dominated by both nationalities (c.
 55% Germans and 45% Danes).
 In Sønderborg, the German majority was partially due to a local military garrison, and the German element in this town decreased sharply in the 1920s, after the German garrison had been withdrawn and replaced with a Danish one.
 Tønder had a vast German majority (c.
 80%) but was included in the northern Zone for geographical and economic reasons, and because of the small population of this (and the other) North Schleswig towns.

 Between 1920–1939, the North Schleswig Germans elected Johannes Schmidt-Wodder their representative in the Danish Parliament with c.
 13–15% of the North Schleswig votes, indicating that the share of North Schleswigers that identified as Germans had decreased when compared with the 1920 referendum.

 Since 1945, the North Schleswig Germans have been presented by Bund Deutscher Nordschleswiger, a cultural organisation, and continued to elect a member of Parliament until the 1950s.

 The North Schleswig Germans are currently represented in the municipal councils of Aabenraa, Tønder, and Sønderborg.
 Bund Deutscher Nordschleswiger estimates the current number of North Schleswig Germans to be around 15,000, i.e. around 6% of the North Schleswig population of c.
 250,000.
 This is a far smaller group than the 50,000 Danes who live in Southern Schleswig, where, for instance, Flensborg Avis, a newspaper in Danish, is printed every day.

 Politics

 Schleswig Party is a political party that represents the German minority interests in Denmark.

+The potential installation of bilingual signs has become an issue in the region.
+A bilingual sign was installed in Haderslev (Hadersleben) in 2015, but it was pulled down within a week.
+The mayor donated it to a museum rather than try to reinstall it.
+Campaigns for bilingual signs in other towns have failed.
+The Council of Europe has suggested that the installation of such signs would promote intercultural understanding.